 In a world where technology has given people increased choice and control over where they direct their attention, this approach is increasingly ineffective.
-Marketing activity needs to be aware and respectful of its audience, otherwise it will likely be ignored.
+As we established in 'The 5 As of successful digital marketing transformation', marketing activity needs to be aware and respectful of its audience, otherwise it will likely be ignored.

 Understanding your audience

 But how do you ensure that your marketing activity responds to the needs of your audience?
 Relevance is critical here, and as most marketers are aware, data is the key to unlocking relevance for the user.
 With the right data you can move beyond mass marketing and start having valuable engagements with individual consumers.